FinweLtd/doc-livesync-all/docs/articles/video_encoding.md

 Video encoding or video transcoding is a process of converting a given video input into a digital format that is compatible with most types of web players and mobile devices.

-On this article we will introduce you to an open source video transocder tool called **HandBrake**.
+On this article, we will introduce you to an open source video transcoder tool called **HandBrake**.
 HandBrake is a multi-Platform (Windows, Mac and Linux) tool for converting video from nearly any format to a selection of modern, widely supported codecs.

  Please follow the following steps to encode your video files.